Does palliative care mean a person is dying?

 When does palliative care become hospice care?

-Does palliative care mean a person is dying?
+Does palliative care mean dying?
 It can.
 When a patient diagnosed with six months or less to live elects to discontinue curative treatment, they become eligible for hospice care.

 While hospice care still focuses on pain and symptom relief, it also includes the support of aides, chaplains, volunteers, and bereavement specialists in addition to nurses and social workers.
 All of these disciplines, as well as medication and medical supplies related to patient’s terminal illness, are fully covered by insurance, Medicare and Medicaid.